Subaru SVX: Market

 Sales of the SVX reached 14,257 in the United States and a total of 24,379 worldwide.
-2,478 SVXs were sold in Europe (with 854 headed directly to Germany and 60 to France).
+2,478 SVXs were sold in Europe (of which 951 went to Switzerland, 854 to Germany, and 60 to France).
 Roughly 7,000 of all SVXs sold were right-hand drive models.
 Included in this number were the 249 vehicles sold in Australia, at a cost between approx. A$73,000 to A$83,000.
 5,884 units remained in Japan.

 The SVX was also developed and released during Japan's "bubble economy", and as the economic condition in Japan continued to decline, it had an effect on sales in Japan.

 Asia

 In Japan, the SVX was the first Subaru to exceed government dimension regulations with regards to the vehicles exterior measurements.
 The SVX also obligated Japanese buyers to pay more annual road tax which limited sales due to the engine displacement.
 The SVX was not Subaru's first car to be sold in Japan with an engine bigger than two litres; this honor goes to the preceding Alcyone XT6.

 The models offered in Japan were the L (similar to the LSi in the US) and the S4.
 As a result, in Japan the SVX was considered a luxury vehicle and was equipped appropriately with one-touch climate control, leather interior, front seats that were both electrically adjustable and heated, a single-disc CD player coupled with a Panasonic AM/FM stereo system, that was hidden behind a retractable panel, and a remote-controlled infrared keyless entry with security system.
 Later S-Four badged versions had 250 PS.
 Some later Japanese models also came with upgraded 16-inch forged diamond spoke BBS alloy wheels instead of the 16-inch 5-spoke wheels that was standard equipment that most SVX’s came with.

 Television advertising in Japan used Alison Krauss singing "Five Hundred Miles", a reference to the car being able to travel 805 km on one 70 L tank of fuel, with a fuel economy of 9.4 L/100 km.